avital-vonage/blog/CI-CD/blog-post.md

 ![require status checks](./images/image_4.png)

-Under **Branch name pattern** add *main* and create the rule.
+For **Branch name pattern** insert `main` and create the rule.
 And if you go back to the pull request page, you'll see that no pull requests can be merged before the tests pass, unless of course you have admin privileges.

 ![cannot merge yet](./images/image_5.png)